 These pancakes are made using Shipton Mills organic flour and buckwheat flour with high welfare eggs and buttermilk.
 If you’d prefer a vegan, dairy-free and wheat-free alternative batter, they have your back!
 The maple syrup is 100% pure, so you’re in for a real treat.
 Homeboy and I have eaten here a few times, and it’s always delicious.

 Vegan Breakfast Pancakes With Fried Eggs

-If you’re in the mood for something savoury try the Welsh Rarebit with mature cheddar and grilled spring onions.
-The 1000 Baby Greens tasted healthy thanks to the abundance of baby leaves with spring onions, lime-coriander butter, green chili and cumin.
+If you’re in the mood for something savoury, try the Welsh Rarebit with mature cheddar and grilled spring onions.
+The 1000 Baby Greens tasted healthy thanks to the abundance of baby green leaves with spring onions, lime-coriander butter, green chilli and cumin.
 The Breakfast option features a fried egg, Swaledale Butcher’s streaky bacon and sausage, roasted cherry tomatoes, Portobello mushroom and baked beans.
 The Vegetarian Breakfast alternative substitutes the meat for halloumi and roasted peppers.
 The Vegan dish is super tasty.
 Yes, these all come with pancakes and often pure maple syrup.

 1000 Baby Greens